 Basic competence in music theory is a prerequisite for the Screen Scoring Graduate program.
 Entering graduate students are required to take advisory exams in music theory prior to arrival; placements will be determined by interpreting the exam results in light of your educational background and the degree program for which you are enrolled.
 Remedial courses cannot be used to meet degree requirements.

-US students should file the Free Application for Federal Student Aid (FAFSA) by March 1 (Summer/Fall) or November 1 (Spring) to be considered for financial aid.
+US applicants should file the Free Application for Federal Student Aid (FAFSA) by March 1 (Summer/Fall) or November 1 (Spring) to be considered for financial aid.

 How to Apply